 - using high-stretch nylon/spandex blends

-- investing in intricate seamless patterns
+- investing in complex seamless knitting patterns

 - enforcing strict squat-proof testing